-The MSK system is structurally responsible for movement of the body.
-As MSK experts, with core interest in movement and function, chiropractors have played an important role in helping recreational and competitive athletes to enhance performance, manage and prevent injuries.
-As part of a healthcare team, chiropractors assess, diagnose and treat acute and chronic MSK conditions commonly affecting athletes; however, also play an important role in preventative care and rehabilitation.
+The musculoskeletal system is structurally responsible for movement of the body.
+As musculoskeletal experts, with core interest in movement and function, chiropractors have played an important role in helping recreational and competitive athletes to enhance performance, manage and prevent injuries.
+As part of a healthcare team, chiropractors assess, diagnose and treat acute and chronic musculoskeletal conditions commonly affecting athletes; however, also play an important role in preventative care and rehabilitation.

 The most common injuries include: